EASTER

 for dry and sensitive skin

-They are used in detoxifying body wraps, soap making, face masks, facial or body scrubs and beauty baths to soften and improve skin texture.
+They are used in detox body wraps, in soap making, in facial masks, facial or body scrubs and cosmetic baths to soften and improve skin texture.

-This fine beige clay is mined in the Atlas Valley in Morocco.
+This fine beige clay is mined in the valley of the Atlas Mountains in Morocco.
 The word

-It is also known as ghassoul clay or Moroccan red clay.
-It has been used for cosmetic purposes for several thousand years.
-It was used in ancient Egypt and is still used today in various detoxifying spa treatments.
-It contains a variety of minerals, with magnesium, potassium and silica being the most abundant.
+.
+It is also known under the names ghassoul clay or Moroccan red clay.
+For cosmetic purposes it has been used for several thousand years.
+It was already used in ancient Egypt and is still used today in various detoxifying bathing procedures.
+It contains a large amount of minerals, with magnesium, potassium and also silicon dioxide being the most represented.

-In addition to skin, it can also be used as a wrap for oily hair.
+In addition to facial skin, it can also be used as a wrap for oily hair.

 It is suitable